Experimenta Social (Distancing) #36:

 For this month’s Experimenta Social talks event we will hear from two artists for whom the play of light in physical space is central to their respective practices.
 From contemporary sculpture to large-scale installation, these artists are harnessing the energy of light to transform and captivate.

-Laura Woodward has exhibited sculptural, kinetic installations for over ten years, which often embody looped systems.
+Over many years Laura Woodward has exhibited sculptural, kinetic installations which regularly embody looped systems.
 The systems, often powered by water, develop through the relationships between materials, movement, time and the artist’s hands, with the system’s inherent logic driving its emergence.

 Woodward’s work has been nationally recognised through prizes, grants, public commissions, solo exhibitions and significant group exhibitions.
 She received Australia Council New Work Grants in 2010, 2013 and 2014, won the Agendo Prize for Emerging Artists in 2009, and won a Freedman Foundation Travelling Scholarship in 2007.
 Solo exhibitions include Kings Artist Run, 2019; Ararat Regional Gallery, 2015; Margaret Lawrence Gallery, 2013; and Linden Centre for Contemporary Arts, 2010.
 Curated group exhibitions include Incinerator Gallery, 2017; the Ian Potter Museum (Melbourne Festival), 2016; Hawthorn Town Hall Gallery, 2014; and the McClelland Sculpture Award, 2007 and 2010.
 Woodward’s public installations include major commissions in Docklands, 2017, and Craigieburn, 2014.